swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 2. This is new.
 3. This is new.
 4. This is new.
-5. This, and all its sub-directory, is new.
+5. This, and all its sub-directories, is new.

 ### Run the experiment